 While slab foundations are made from concrete, a pier and beam foundation is made using a concrete pier and beams that support the foundation and typically has a crawl space underneath the living area.
 There are many benefits to using this type of foundation, as it typically offers more stability, especially in regards to soil erosion and other soil-related issues that so often affect the stability of slab foundations.
 Of course, no foundation is perfect.
-At Denton Foundation Repair Experts, we offer a variety of pier and beam repair services to meet your needs, should any problems arise.
+At Denton Foundation Repair Experts, we offer a variety of pier and beam repair and root barrier services to meet your needs, should any problems arise.

 Pier and Beam Benefits